N. Mark Kramoltz, J.D., GRI, CIPS

 Mark is a Designated Broker, Attorney, Certified Real Estate Instructor, Brokerage and Litigation Consultant and Expert Witness.
-His professional goals are to provide an unmatched level of representation to real estate clients due to the Attorney-Broker advantage, and educating consumers so they can make the best choices, including avoiding single agent, dual agency.
+He provides an unmatched level of representation to real estate clients due to the Attorney-Broker advantage, and educates consumers so they can make the best choices, including avoiding single agent, dual agency.

 Mark graduated from the University of Arizona with Bachelor of Arts in History, May, 1981, and the College of Law with a Juris Doctor, May, 1984.
 Honors included the Dean’s List six of the 8 undergrad semesters; B.A. with Distinction, and election to Phi Beta Kappa.

 His licenses and designations include: State Bar of Arizona – 1984; U.S. District Court for the District of Arizona – 1984; Arizona Licensed Real Estate Broker and Designated Broker, 1995; Graduate Realtor Institute – 1996; Certified International Property Specialist (“CIPS”) – 2009.

 He is a member of the Arizona Association of Realtors; State Bar of Arizona; National Association of Realtors; Scottsdale Association of Realtors; Real Estate Section, State Bar of Arizona; Scottsdale Bar Association; The U.S. District Court for the District of Arizona; Canadian Internet Forum.